achu1911/inst377-littlebytes-alexa/README.md

 No automated tests are currently implemented.
 Manual testing was conducted thorugh browser interaction and API endpoint verification.

 ## Known Issues ##
 * Favorites are shared across all users right now.
-In the future, I do want to implement some sort of profile system so that each suer can have a unique database.
+In the future, I do want to implement some sort of profile system so that each user can have a unique database.
 * No offline support.
 * Limited error handling for API rate limits.